The author is a guitarist and bassist with over 35 years of experience as a musician.

 When you choose a gig bag there are two major benefits: You have a light suit of armor for your guitar to prevent damage, and you have the ease of a lightweight, space-saving package.

-I've used for a long while.
+I've used Fender gig bags for a long while.
 All of my Strats are in Fender bags, plus my Talon.
-I've had the bass version as well and it was just as good as the guitar model.
-The style has changed a little from year to year and the current version has a few upgrades I really like, such as the rubberized bumpers on the bottom.
-Fender gig bags
+I've had the bass version as well, and it was just as good as the guitar model.
+The style has changed a little from year to year, and the current version has a few upgrades I really like, such as the rubberized bumpers on the bottom.

-Some gig bags walk the line between a gig bag and hard case.
-Sometimes called soft cases, they have the rigid protection of a hardshell, with the hard outer layer replaced with the fabric material of a gig bag.
+Some gig bags walk the line between a gig bag and a hard case.
+Sometimes called soft cases, they have the rigid protection of a hard shell, with the hard outer layer replaced with the fabric material of a gig bag.

 A gig bag is not always a good replacement for a hard case.
 It is a different case for different circumstances, and there are definitely some situations where a hard case is preferred.
 Back when I played in bands and needed to transport my gear in the backs of vans and trucks packed with 4x12 cabinets and PA gear, I chose hardshell cases for my guitars.

 Even though we were careful to stow the instruments in a way that they wouldn’t be damaged, there is no way I would have put my guitars in that situation in gig bags.
 Accidents happen, and a shifting PA cabinet means curtains for your guitar or bass.